ISIS financing, the future of terrorism and transnational crime, lessons learned from all insurgencies between the end of WWII and 2009

 Colin P. Clarke, a Senior Fellow in the Program on National Security at the Foreign Policy Research Institute, is an assistant teaching professor in the Institute for Politics and Strategy (IPS) at Carnegie Mellon University, where he also has responsibilities with the Institute for Strategic Analysis (ISA) and serves on the executive board for the Masters of Information Technology Strategy (MITS) program.

 Before coming to CMU, Clarke spent nearly a decade at the RAND Corporation where he was a senior political scientist focusing on terrorism, insurgency and criminal networks.
 At RAND, Clarke directed studies on ISIS financing, the future of terrorism and transnational crime, and lessons learned from all insurgencies between the end of WWII and 2009.
 He was also a member of the Pardee RAND Graduate School (PRGS) faculty.
+He remains affiliated as an adjunct political scientist there.

 Clarke is also a Senior Research Fellow at The Soufan Center, an associate fellow at the International Centre for Counter-Terrorism- The Hague (ICCT), and a member of the network of experts at the Global Initiative Against Transnational Organized Crime.
 He was previously a fellow at the Program on Extremism at George Washington University and the Matthew B. Ridgway Center for International Security Studies at the University of Pittsburgh’s Graduate School of Public and International Affairs (GSPIA), where he received his Ph.D. in international security policy (2012).